rain874/FreeNASMountScript/README.md

 Debian 10.3 (Buster)

 # Please note

-- Change the Variables at the beginning of the script IP, RELEASE, MOUNTPOINT, MAC, BROADCAST
+- Change the variable IP, RELEASE, MOUNTPOINT, MAC, BROADCAST in the beginning of the script.
+If needed also change the variable PORT.
-- check activatet WOL support for FreeNAS
-- check on FreeNAS WebInterface "Service" -> "NFS" -> "activated"
+- Check if WOL is activated within your FreeNAS.
+Please check the motherboard manual.
+- Check the status of the NFS service in your FreeNAS Webinterface „Service“ → „NFS“ → „activated“
-- make a NFS Share under FreeNAS WebInterface "Sharing" -> "NFS"
+- Check the status of NFS Share within your FreeNAS Webinterface „Sharing“ → „NFS“

 # Requirements
+To use the sripct following packages are needed:

 > Install this package first